 Disclaimer: Links in this post may be affiliate links.
 This means I earn a small commission on purchases made through those links.
 Thanks for the support.

-After struggling with consistency in my yoga practice for a month at the something finally clicked.
-Last week, I shared in my newsletter the secret.
-I’d begun a 30 day yoga challenge on my nemesis poses, to get myself back on my mat.
-And to get myself back into a daily yoga practice.
+After struggling with consistency in my yoga practice for a month, something finally clicked.
+Last week, I shared in my newsletter the secret sauce.
+I’d decided to do a 30-day yoga challenge on my nemesis poses, to get myself back on my mat.
+And subsequently, get myself back into a daily yoga practice.
 There is something motivating for me about working on something I suck at.
 After all most of us have nothing but time.
-Even those of us working from home have zero commute now so no excuses!
+Even those of us working from home have zero commutes now, so no excuses!

 How to find time for yoga

-One of my yoga friends, Tina, recently shared with me that she was struggling creating a consistent yoga practice.
-So I figured why not share some tips on how to find time for yoga at home.
-Things that have worked for me, and what I recommend for clients trying to build a home yoga practice.
+One of my yoga friends, Tina, recently shared with me that she was struggling to create a consistent yoga practice.
+So, I figured why not share some tips on how to find time for yoga at home.
+The things that have worked for me, and what I recommend for clients trying to build a home yoga practice.

-You’ve probably heard the saying “you don’t find time for yoga, you make time!
-None of us are getting manicures, pedicures, haircuts, commutes, school runs etc. Where is all that time going now?
+You’ve probably heard the saying “you don’t find the time, you make time”.
+Right now, none of us are getting manicures, pedicures, haircuts, commutes, school runs etc. Where is all that time going now?
 Be honest!
 If you’re not sure, use google calendar and fill in your activities every 30-60 minutes.
-I did this for a full week and was surprised at home much time I was spending online checking the news (doomscrolling is a pandemic hobby!).
+I did this for a full week and was surprised how much time I was spending online checking the news (doomscrolling is a pandemic hobby!).
 Heck, grocery shopping takes 2 hours now with the wait time, and washing groceries!
 As you look at this list could your time be better spent?
 Could you sacrifice 30 minutes a day of your Seinfeld reruns to get on your mat?
 The answer is probably yes!

 Schedule time for yoga